Apple-1 market

 In any auction, it is naturally important that there is not only one bidder with strong purchasing power.
 Only bidders who outbid each other lead to high results.
 Enough examples are known where the buyer would have paid double the price, but there were no competing bidders willing to match.

 The seller can set a starting price and a reserve (minimum bid).
-A reserve may scare away bidders because the amount is usuall unknown.
+A reserve may scare away bidders because the amount is usually unknown.
 On the other hand, it is a protection.
 If the seller needs the money, a reserve may mean that you have to start an auction again.
 Fewer people may then bid on a computer that did not achieve the reserve once before.
 The press and populist bloggers are then at work.

-An Apple-1 can be advertised with few lines of text and few pictures or elaborately with a lot of information and many pictures.
+An Apple-1 can be advertised with a few lines of text and a few pictures or elaborately with a lot of information and many pictures.
 Depending on the potential buyers, this can make an enormous difference.

 The seller should think carefully about how much emphasis is placed on superlatives in the description.
 The best, rarest, best of all eventually becomes tiring to read for bidders.

 Costs of an auction: In an auction, a premium (auction fee) is payable by the buyer.
 Usually between 25% and 30%.
 The seller also pays a commission to the auction house.
-Usually between 5% and 20% and in some cases it is waived.
+Usually between 5% and 20%, and in some cases, it is waived.

 The auction house eBay has a different price structure.
 Here, the buyer pays no fee, but the seller does.
-According to sellers of Apple-1 2-5%.
+According to sellers of Apple-1, 2-5%.

 Whether eBay will attract as many potential buyers as traditional auction houses is unpredictable.
 A certain clientele will certainly have their eye on the auction catalogues of the old-established auction houses.
 On the other hand, eBay gets a lot of publicity from unusual auctions.

 Other services provided by the auction house may also be charged to the buyer.
-E.g. better advertising in the auction catalogue, highlighting on websites, booked TV time and other advertising.
+E.g. better advertising in the auction catalogue, highlighting on websites, booked TV time, and other advertising.

 Keep in mind the costs to deliver the Apple-1 to the auction house.
 Maybe they will pick it up, maybe not.
-You will not ship it without insurance and only a few companies handle such high values.
+You will not ship it without insurance, and only a few companies handle such high values.
 The buyer has the same problem.
 Shipping from the auction house is expensive.
-To deliver and pick-up the Apple-1 is an option.
+To deliver and pick up the Apple-1 is an option.

 Don't forget the sales tax (if there is any for you).
 And the buyer may have to pay import tax.